dib-lab/2020-paper-sourmash-gather/manuscript.md

-In Figures @fig:spider and @fig:scores we show an updated version of Figure 6 from [@doi:10.1038/s41596-020-00480-3] that includes our method, implemented in the `sourmash` software.
+In Figures @fig:spider and @fig:scores we show an updated version of Figure 6 from [@doi:10.1038/s41596-020-00480-3] that includes our method, implemented in the `sourmash` software and benchmarked using OPAL [@doi:10.1186/s13059-019-1646-y].
 Here we compare 10 different methods for taxonomic profiling and their characteristics at each taxonomic rank.
 While previous methods show reduced completeness -- the ratio of taxa correctly identified in the ground truth -- below the genus level,